 This will really depend on your circumstances.
 Unfortunately, given the environment, some may find it difficult to put that extra bit aside so it will be important to understand the steps to take to manage expenses and generate cost savings.

-For those with the capacity to save, choosing a fixed term rather than easy access account may suit them.
+For those with the capacity to save, choosing a fixed term rather than easy access savings account may suit them.
 There are also some neat tools which allow you to round up purchases to ensure that you are saving a small proportion as you spend.

 You might have heard the chatter about less than favourable interest rates for the average savings account, with the likes of Martin Lewis warning people that they shouldn’t stand for anything under 1.5%.
 This is where research comes in, so you can make sure you’re getting the best return on your money.
 If you choose to save with Hodge, you’ll find a competitive offering with rates in excess of 1.5% across a number of our Fixed Rate Bonds and Cash ISAs.